 The transfer portal has become the Wild Wild West, and this year it’s only going to be crazier with the “free year” due to COVID.
-Despite PC’s season just coming to a close the staff is already after players who have entered the portal.
-In fact they started gauging interest in one player even before they tipped off with DePaul.
-Let’s take a look at who the three players PC has reached out to and what they can bring the program.
+Let’s take a look at who PC has reached out to and their status with the recruit.

 In the Summer of 2020, we made some bold predictions on the upcoming 2020-2021 basketball season.
 See here: https://theprovidencecrier.com/2020/07/01/bold-predictions-2020-2021-providence-friars/#more-2241

 We analyze below where our predictions hit the mark and where we were terribly off.
 Let’s just say I was a more accurate prognosticator than the Crier himself.Continue reading “Revisiting 2020-2021 Bold Predictions”

 With all of the Providence news transpiring this past week, I thought it may be refreshing to take a step away from Friartown and look at hoops from a national landscape.
 Below, I have analyzed the final 4 teams in college basketball and how they have shaped their respective rosters.